 When most people hear the phrase elder law, they are not exactly sure what it means.
 Well, the short answer is that elder law is an area of the law that focuses on helping the elderly and their loved ones deal with difficult late-in-life legal matters.
 However, some areas of elder law, such as estate planning, can also pertain to people of any age.

-Learn about wills, trusts, probate and long-term care planning during a free, no-obligation webinar.
-View our list of upcoming webinars, and register for one in your area.
+Learn about wills, trusts, probate and long-term care planning during a free, no-obligation seminar.
+View our list of upcoming seminars, and register for one in your area.

 At The Hughes Law Firm, P.C., in Denver, our lawyers can help you deal with even the most complex elder law issues, from drafting wills and trusts to applying for Medicaid, and everything in between.
 We have been helping Colorado families since 1974, so we have the experience to assist you with any elder law matter, including:

 - Estate planning: Whether you need help with wills, trusts, powers of attorney, health care directives or any other estate planning tools, we can assist you.